RMT Impacts Lives of Children Living with HIV in Murewa, Zimbabwe

 • Equitable, affordable and comprehensive HIV services for children especially in the resource constraint communities.

 Although there is a growing recognition that stepping up efforts to prevent mother-to-child transmission would decrease the need for paedriatic treatment, it is likely that HIV will continue to infect many thousand of children in Zimbabwe for years to come.
-Given this situation, testing and treatment facilities for prednisone children need to be improved and made widely available in the rural health facilities.
+Given this situation, testing and treatment facilities for tadalafil overnight delivery canada children need to be improved and made widely available in the rural health facilities.
 This will enhance the lives of children living with HIV through access to treatment and in the process helping to reach the goal towards Universal Access on ART.

 Rozaria Memorial Trust acknowledges that achievement in this regard would significantly increase the number of lives that can be saved by early initiation of treatment for HIV positive infants and children.